-Any day other than a Saturday or Sunday, a day when the fiscal agent or paying agent is closed, a day when the Federal Reserve Bank of New York (the "FRBNY") is closed or is authorized or obligated by law or executive order to remain closed, or, for purposes of withdrawals from a certificate account, a day when the Federal Reserve Bank is closed in the district where the certificate account is maintained if the related withdrawal is being made from that certificate account.
 Trust Documents The certificates are issued pursuant to the 2021 Multifamily Master Trust Agreement, effective as of January 1, 2021, as supplemented by a trust issue supplement for this issuance.
 We summarize certain pertinent provisions of the trust agreement in this prospectus.
 You should refer to the trust agreement and the related trust issue supplement for a complete description of your rights and obligations as well as those of Fannie Mae in its various capacities.
 The trust agreement is available on our website.
 Trustee We serve as the trustee for the trust pursuant to the terms of the trust agreement and the related trust issue supplement.
 Paying Agent An entity designated by us to perform the functions of a paying agent.
 The FRBNY currently serves as our paying agent for the certificates.
 Fiscal Agent An entity designated by us to perform certain administrative functions for the trust.
 The FRBNY currently serves as our fiscal agent for the certificates.
-Multifamily Mortgage Loan Pool Each mortgage loan in the pool is a fixed-rate loan included in one of the following categories: • Fixed-rate loans with monthly payments of interest only during their entire loan terms, with a balloon payment of all outstanding principal at maturity; • Fixed-rate loans with monthly payments of interest only during a specified initial period, followed by monthly payments of principal and interest for their remaining loan terms, with a balloon payment of all outstanding principal at maturity; • Fixed-rate loans with monthly payments of interest only during a specified initial period, followed by monthly payments of principal and interest that fully amortize over their remaining loan terms; • Fixed-rate loans with monthly payments of principal and interest during their entire loan terms, with a balloon payment of all outstanding principal at maturity; and • Fixed-rate loans that fully amortize over their loan terms.
+Multifamily Mortgage Loan Pool Each mortgage loan in the pool is a fixed-rate loan included in one of the following categories: Fixed-rate loans with monthly payments of interest only during their entire loan terms, with a balloon payment of all outstanding principal at maturity; Fixed-rate loans with monthly payments of interest only during a specified initial period, followed by monthly payments of principal and interest for their remaining loan terms, with a balloon payment of all outstanding principal at maturity; Fixed-rate loans with monthly payments of interest only during a specified initial period, followed by monthly payments of principal and interest that fully amortize over their remaining loan terms; • Fixed-rate loans with monthly payments of interest and principal during their entire loan terms, with a balloon payment of all outstanding principal at maturity; and • Fixed-rate loans with monthly payments of interest and principal that fully amortize over their loan terms.
 Multifamily Mortgage Loans Each mortgage loan in the pool was acquired from a multifamily mortgage loan seller that we have approved.
 A mortgage loan may have been originated by the seller or may have been acquired by the seller from the originator of the loan, which may or may not be an approved mortgage loan seller.
 Each mortgage loan that we acquire either meets our published standards or is reviewed by us before delivery to determine its suitability.
 We may modify our standards or permit waivers on specific transactions from time to time.